Terri’s Stage 3A Relapsed KRAS+ Non-Small Cell Lung Cancer Story

 All the wonderful people that I have in my life — my Bible study ladies, my friends, my family, the neighbors, and people in my house that I work with — also were very helpful.

 The insurance company was reaching out to me, and somehow it really became overwhelming.
 It felt like I needed a secretary to take care of all of it.

 It reached a point where I had to say, “Thank you,” and then just not respond so then I could recover.
 Otherwise, it felt like I just kept saying the same thing over and over and over again.

-That is something to be warned about, that as much as they love you, take your space so that you can recover.
-I found that when I was just lying on the couch or I was lying in bed, I was at home and I was recovering and watching TV.
+That is something to be warned about.
+As much as they love you, take your space so that you can recover.
+I was just lying on the couch, or I was lying in bed.
+I was at home, and I was recovering and watching TV.
 Zoning in and zoning out is what you do when you’re not feeling that great.

 You feel bad.
 As far as things I had to do, I had this little breathing apparatus, a spirometer or something.
 You had to blow this little ball in there, fill up your lungs.

 At first, it was uncomfortable, but the more that I did it, it felt like I needed it.
 It felt like a good burn, a good exercise, like when you get the good stretch.
 It really felt like it was starting to really stretch well.
 That was helpful.